TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

     <div>
       <h1>Oh no, this route doesn't exist!</h1>
       <Link to="/">
-        You can go back to the home page by click here, though!
+        You can go back to the home page by clicking here, though!
       </Link>
     </div>
   );